Arthur Aspinall

-The Reverend Arthur "Ashworth" Aspinall (23 June 1846 – 9 June 1929) was a co-founder and the first Principal of The Scots College, Bellevue Hill, Sydney, Australia.
-He was a Congregational and Presbyterian Minister, and a joint founder of the Historical Society of New South Wales.
+The Reverend Arthur "Ashworth" Aspinall (23 June 1846, Southeram, England – 9 June 1929, Turramurra, Australia) was a co-founder and the first Principal of The Scots College, Bellevue Hill, Sydney, Australia.
+He was a Congregational and Presbyterian minister, and a joint founder of the Historical Society of New South Wales.
 A portrait of Arthur Aspinall is found in Cameron's Centenary History, p.
 320, Plate 99.

 Educational qualifications

 Arthur's initial occupation is unknown.
 He was trained by private tutors, particularly Primitive Methodist minister Miles Moss, and Barzillai Quaife who, like Arthur and his family, was a close friend of the Reverend John Dunmore Lang.
 It is also known that serious illness (possibly typhoid (or scarlet fever: ADB)) interrupted his studies.
 Camden College rejected Arthur's initial application to train as a minister because he was softly-spoken, a difficulty he overcame with training.
 Eventually Arthur trained at the University of Sydney and at Camden Theological College (1868–1871), to become a Minister of Religion in the Congregational Church.
 He earned a B.A. with distinction.
-Before he had completed his training Arthur decided to move to the Presbyterian Church.
+Before he had completed his training, Arthur decided to move to the Presbyterian Church.
 This change of allegiance was undoubtedly influenced, even encouraged, by John Dunmore Lang.
 This change also meant that Arthur was required to repay his tuition fees for his earlier training by the Congregational Church.
 He was ordained and inducted at Forbes (which had just become a new parish) in 1873.
 Just before his retirement from the position of Principal of the Scots College, Sydney, Arthur obtained a master's degree in history from the University of Sydney.

 Early ministry

-As a student, Arthur preached to the Congregational gathering in Marrickvile at the home of Thomas Holt MLC(1871–1872).
+As a student, Aspinall preached to the Congregational gathering in Marrickvile at the home of Thomas Holt MLC (1871–1872).
 When their church was built (now the Roseby Memorial Church) Arthur, though still a student, was appointed as the first minister.
 He did not complete his training when he decided to switch his allegiance to the Presbyterian Church.

-Arthur's first appointment to a Presbyterian ministry in 1874 was based at Forbes.
+Aspinall's first appointment to a Presbyterian ministry in 1874 was based at Forbes.
 His parish covered a vast area between the Lachlan and Bogan Rivers.
-At least twice a year Arthur would make a month-long journey on horseback to visit the many squatters in the district.
+At least twice a year Aspinall would make a month-long journey on horseback to visit the many squatters in the district.
 During these visits services were held, children were baptised, couples were married and prayers were finally said for the dead who had been buried since his last visit.
 He left this parish in 1887 to return to Sydney.